• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Emotional Support Animals: A 60-Second Seminar in Workers’ Compensation Claims Handling

-August 21, 2024 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+August 21, 2024 // by Law Offices of Heywood G. Friedman// Leave a Comment

 The other day a client mentioned to us that they received an RFA from a physician requesting that an emotional support animal be provided to an injured worker.
 We promptly undertook a search for controlling appellate caselaw and/or other relevant legal authority which would shed light on the employer’s obligation when faced with such a request.
 The purpose of today’s blog is to discuss the compensability issues raised by an RFA of this nature.